-which called this model COBAK, Central Office BaK, the central offices being the intended Pols.
+For PSTN voice, BaK is a wholesale billing regime for termination under which terminating traffic destined to users in area A and connected to network B is delivered without payment at a Pol of network B covering that area A. This rule was originally proposed by DeGraba (2000) which called this model COBAK, Central Office BaK, the central offices being the intended Pols.
 In this system the regulator would have to decide a certain set of Pols where BaK applies.
 The cost of routing the call to this Pol must be recovered by the calling party network, either by routing the call to the relevant Pol over his own network or by paying a transit operator or the receiving network to route the call to that point.

-Cadman puts this as follows: "DeGraba(2000) [...] neatly removes the hot potato problem by making the originating network responsible for the costs of transport all the way to the terminating network's central office, including the cost of transit if involved.
+Cadman78 puts this as follows: "DeGraba(2000) [...] neatly removes the hot potato problem by making the originating network responsible for the costs of transport all the way to the terminating network's central office, including the cost of transit if involved.
 This proposal maintains the incentive for the originating network to build an efficiently sized network and also maintains the customer-supplier relationship between the originating and terminating network."